KARAN-D05/Artificial-Neuron/README.md

 # 🧠 Artificial-Neuron
 - A 2-input neuron node that sums binary inputs and produces an output based on a programmable threshold.
-With different threshold values, the neuron can emulate basic logic functions such as AND and OR.
-- With inhibitory weights, capable of emulating NOT Behaviour.
+With different threshold values, the neuron can emulate basic logic functions such as AND and OR, and With inhibitory weights, capable of emulating NOT Behaviour.

 <p align="center">
   <img src="MCP-Neuron_v0/images/Waveform.png" width="2500"